velartrill/velartrill.github.io/orig/missing-in-action.md

 Nili struggles to break Livkir’s grip.
 “And I would have fucking *given* her one, you wet *fucking* doormat—”

 “You were going to give her *exactly* what she wanted!
 You can’t beat her at her own game!”
-Livkir caught Niltar in a headlock.
+Livkir catches Niltar in a headlock.
 “You’re not going to hurt her with your fists — even you did, she’d probably enjoy it!”

 “You’d fucking know, you’re apparently her *bitch* now—” Niltar digs her nails into Livkir’s arm.
 “Let *go of me!”*